intuition-dev/INTUITION/_doc/docs/servl2.md

 Similar to AWS Cognito, Firebase includes pure client-side user authentication.

 Firebase also has push and a database named Firestore.
-It can be used from the browser via JavaScript, no custom serverside code is needed.
+It can be used from the browser via JavaScript, no custom Cloud v2.0 code is needed.
 This is key to be able to develop faster.

 The CRUDA example app (mbake -c) uses Firebase.